iangfc/riccy/RicardianAugmentedMarkdown.md

 This first primary Heading is essential to signal that this is a RAM file, and to initiate the start of hashing.

+ + Reserved headings (first, Signatures and potentially END) must have zero leading spaces. <!-- this is because parsing is much messier on these lines -->
-0-3 spaces leading is OK, more will cancel the heading (TBD).
+ + With other general headings, 0-3 spaces leading is OK, more will cancel the heading in Markdown (TBD).
-Always have one space after the leading hash(es) (TBD).
+ + Always have at least one space after the leading hash(es) as required by Markdown.

-Experimental - the title in the starting heading is captured into a parameter 'TITLE' for convenience.
+ + Experimental - the title in the starting heading can be captured into a parameter 'TITLE' for convenience (TBD).
-Optional hashes after a space are stripped from the name/heading in formatting/presentation (TBD).
+ + Optional trailing hashes after a space are stripped from the name/heading in formatting/presentation (TBD) as per Markdown.

+### Reserved Words
+The following cannot be used:
+ - *TITLE* as a tag, reserved for the leading heading (TBD).
+ - *Signatures* as a heading, except as the last heading to only include the signatures.
+ - *SIG* as a tag, except within the Signature heading.
+ - *HASH* as a tag, as that indicates an override canonical Ricardian message digest algorithm (TBD).
+ - *END* as a heading, reserved for a future end signal, in the event that we define multiple sigatures.

+### WIP
+This is a work in progress and will change as code gets developed and struggles against reality.

+## The End

 ### End SIG
-The Ricardian is ended by the parameter assignment SIG being the signature of the contract by the issuer.
+The Ricardian (currently) is ended by the parameter assignment SIG being the signature of the contract by the issuer, as shown at the end of this file.

+NB,
+ + To make parsing easier there should be precisely one space beforen and after the bullet, and also before the assignment.
+ + But, no space is necessary after the assignment as space-stripping makes that redundant.
-NB, as with the first heading, this line defines the end of hashing to produce the canonical Ricardian hash.
+ + As with the first heading, this line (inclusive) defines the end of hashing to produce the canonical Ricardian hash.
+ + As noted above, there cannot be any comment artifact on or after a SIG line.

-It can be an empty signature; what this means to higher layer code is undefined, but at least it can still be hashed.
-This allows for unsigned inclusions such as standard terms and conditions to be composed into a wider agreement.
-(TBD)
+ + The signature can be empty; what this means to higher layer code is undefined, but at least it can still be hashed.
+This allows for unsigned inclusions such as standard terms and conditions to be composed into a wider agreement (TBD).

-#### Multiple Signers (TBD)
+### Multiple Signers (TBD)
 The possibility of multiple signatures exist by using the += array parameter form, or by duplicating the singleton form to get serial signatures, but neither are not defined as yet.

 <!-- Commentary: Multiple sigs could be treated as counterparts - each over the primary
 body, and together forming an agreement.
-In this case, they could be appended at the end of the file, and stripped off for signing; the signature should be constructed over the file with only the one last-line containing the empty * SIG +=.
+In this case, they could be appended at the end of the file, and all stripped off for signing; the signature should be constructed over the file with only the one last-line containing the empty * SIG =.

 Then, each additional signer could strip off the existing sigs, sign, and then add their sig to the list.
 One problem with this approach is that there is no obvious way to identify